edithnickerson/ionicbasics1/README.md

 Cloud 9 has been a great IDE and runtime environment so far.
 We can do almost everything on Cloud9 short of actually deploying to your device.

+##Install Ionic for every project

+For every project you'll need to install ionic and cordova:

+`npm install -g ionic`

+ and

+ `npm install -q cordova`

 ### Things to remember about Cloud 9

 Since we'll run the web version of our apps for testing, recall that you must specify the port for ionic to run on this way on Cloud 9: